 In the light of VF Asia’s (The North Face, VANS, Timberland) decision to relocate its product supply organisation to Singapore, is Hong Kong losing its edge?

-According to KPMG: Future of Sourcing 2021 report, Global Sourcing Executives across the industry still maintain confident that Hong Kong has the strongest appeal as a sourcing and supply chain hub.
+According to KPMG: Future of Sourcing 2021 report, Global Sourcing Executives across the industry still maintain confidence that Hong Kong has the strongest appeal as a sourcing and supply chain hub.

-It has the talent and expertise, speed and efficiency which take decades to build.
+It has the talent, expertise, speed, and efficiency which take decades to build.
 Even with factories moving out of China, components and raw materials are still predominantly from China.
-China will no doubt remain the dominant force for any product supply chain and Hong Kong links to the Greater Bay area will provide huge benefits to its role as a global supply chain hub.
+China will no doubt remain the dominant force for any product supply chain.
+Hong Kong links to the Greater Bay area also hugely benefit its role as a global supply chain hub.

-The report also cites Hong Kong strengthening position as a major international trading hub.
-According to the World Trade Organisation Hong Kong’s global ranking of merchandise trading increased from number 12 in 2009 to number 8 in 2019 reflecting the increase in capacity and efficiency of import and export of goods to other regions by land, air and sea.
+The report also cites Hong Kong’s strengthening position as a major international trading hub, which in turn effects the fashion industry as well.
+According to the World Trade Organisation, Hong Kong’s global ranking of merchandise trading increased from number 12 in 2009 to number 8 in 201.
+This reflects the increase in capacity and efficiency of imports and exports of goods to other regions by land, air and sea.

 Amid these developments, Hong Kong’s regional role is changing and driving supply-chain connectivity between Mainland China and Southeast Asia.
-Hong Kong is effectively transforming from being home exclusively to traditional sourcing in which businesses act as intermediaries between vendors and buyers.
-Today Hong Kong and its many industry players are responsible for a fuller range of supply-chain management tasks, including a rise in higher-value-adding functions.
+Hong Kong is effectively transforming from being home exclusively to traditional sourcing.
+This is where businesses act as intermediaries between vendors and buyers.
+Today, Hong Kong and its many industry players are responsible for a fuller range of supply-chain management tasks, including a rise in higher-value-adding functions.

-The World Intellectual Property Organisation (WIPO) has published its list of Top 100 Science and Technology Clusters Ranking, in the Global Innovation Index 2020.
-Shenzhen-Hong Kong-Guangzhou as a cluster, came second.
+The World Intellectual Property Organisation (WIPO) published its list of Top 100 Science and Technology Clusters Ranking in the Global Innovation Index 2020.
+Shenzhen-Hong Kong-Guangzhou, as a cluster, came second.

 Over the next few years, Hong Kong and Mainland China are expected to focus on higher added-value products as well as product design and development.
-This is leading to an increased demand for highly skilled creative and technical people.
-Flows of talent and technology into China are creating a big opportunity for Hong Kong to go to the next level of being a super connector.
+This creates an increased demand for highly skilled creative and technical people.
+Flows of talent and technology into China are set to create a big opportunity for Hong Kong to reach the next level of being a super connector.

-This article was originally published with our March 2021 edition of our Proco Thinking New, read the full newsletter here.
+This article was originally published with our March 2021 edition of our Proco Thinking Newsletter.
+Read the full newsletter here.